pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 test in order for case
 In order for case
 test in order to case
+In order to case
 test in preparation for case
 test in real-time case
 test In spite of case
 test in spite of case
 test in the case that
 In the case that
+test in the event that case
+In the event that case
 test in the terminal window case test in unexpected ways case test inactive button case